Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

+## Breaking:

+- bpk-component-dialog:
+  - Removed `bottomSheet` style
-## Added
+  - Added `flare` style.

-Bumped supported Node version to `lts/fermium` (`v14`) to move away from EOL Node 12.

 ## Fixed

+- Upgraded Backpack Android version to the latest.

+- bpk-component-calendar:
-Fixed calendar range to be inclusive on iOS
+  - Fixed calendar range to be inclusive on iOS

 ## How to write a good changelog entry